All Episodes

 That's the point.

-It's just moving into this mold.
+It's moving into this mould.

-And also because we're talking about a multicultural society that imports millions of people from outside, when you're importing people from the entire world, you're also importing the conflicts of the world.
+And also because we're talking about a multicultural society that imports millions of people from outside.

-So it seems like in this case, the conflicts of the world that have nothing to do with Britain post Southport riots and demonstration in August 2024 when this exhortation and incitement to violence took place, it seems like they played a part in the jury decision.
+So it seems like, in this case, the conflicts of the world that have nothing to do with Britain post-Southport riots and demonstration in August 2024, when this exhortation and incitement to violence took place, it seems like they played a part in the jury decision.

 Yeah.

-Obviously I don't think he's guilty.
+Obviously, I don't think he's guilty.

 I mean, why wouldn't I think that?

-Right, so we have this article here from GOV UK understanding the jury process, and I'm not going to read all of it, but what I want to focus on is the last bit, a fairer society.
+And I'm not going to read all of it, but what I want to focus on is the last bit, a fairer society.

 The role of jury trials remains integral to the justice system and reflects a commitment to fairness and accountability that dates back centuries.

-As if this is just universal, this is baked into the fabric of the universe and not the direct product of the English experience of political life.
+This is baked into the fabric of the universe and not the direct product of the English experience of political life.

-The core principle remains a diverse group of individuals randomly selected coming together to consider evidence and reach a verdict.
+The core principle remains, a diverse group of individuals randomly selected coming together to consider evidence and reach a verdict.

-So if you receive a summons through the post, you're not merely fulfilling an obligation, it's an opportunity to contribute to the collective pursuit of justice and ensure a fair society for all.
+It's an opportunity to contribute to the collective pursuit of justice and ensure a fair society for all.

-You want it to be a random sampling of the population, but the problem is like the collective pursuit of justice and a fair society for all means different things to different kinds of people.
+But the problem is, like, the collective pursuit of justice and a fair society for all means different things to different kinds of people.

 If the collective pursuit of justice means the black guy always gets off because I am black, then we just don't have the same standard and we can't operate in the same way.